coldnew/pangu-spacing/README.md

 ### Commentary (English)

-pangu-spacing-mode is an minor-mode to auto add space between Chinese and English characters.
+pangu-spacing-mode is an minor-mode to auto add `space` between Chinese and English characters.
+Note that these white-space characters are not really added to the contents, it just like to do so.

 Take following sentance for example: